sam-morin/DownTheTube-docker-compose/README.md

 A basic YouTube viderooo downloader web GUI that runs in a docker container

 ### Background:
 There aren't really any self-hosted YouTube video downloader web applications that I was able to find on Github.
 I only searched for a few minutes though, so I'm sure there are some out there, maybe.
-Or maybe YouTube broke into the houses of those who had such self-hosted applications published on Github and kidnapped their families unless they took the repo down or went private.
-Either way, I've notified my family and we're ready for you Google.

 ## Objectives:
 - Query: